Kamotenaut/AntekaEquipmentAnalyzer/README.md

 It does generally work better on higher resolutions.

-You can find the latest builds under [Releases](https://github.com/cjAnteka/AntekaGearAnalyzer/releases).
+You can find the the original latest builds under [Releases](https://github.com/cjAnteka/AntekaGearAnalyzer/releases).

 ## Known Issues
 * Doesn't currently support i88 or i90 gear